Markay12/PythonDataAnalysisDocs/README.md

 ## Handling Missing Values

-Just think... you are at the end of your research, you have most of your data but there are some holes that you are missing which cannot be filled by collected data.
+Just think... you are at the end of your research; you have most of your data but there are some holes that you are missing which cannot be filled by collected data.
 What do we do?

 The method to specify these missing values are defined by isnull